When is the application deadline?

 Where do I get an application?

 All applications are electronic, and are completed online.
-Appropriate application links are available on individual program pages or students may find them on the admissions page.
+Appropriate application links are available on individual program pages or students may find them on the Admissions Apply page.
 There are no paper applications.

 Should I apply early?

 There is no advantage to applying early as the School has no early decision deadline for master's programs.
-The review process begins in early November as soon admissions files are completed.
-Because the admissions application is online, you can submit it and any supporting information--your GRE and TOEFL scores, recommendations, transcripts, RN license, etc.--to the Office of Admissions & Student Services at any time prior to the deadline.
+The review process begins in early December as soon as admissions files are completed.
+Because the admissions application is online, you can submit it and any supporting information - test scores, recommendations, transcripts, RN license, etc. - to the Office of Admissions & Student Services at any time prior to the deadline.

 Please note however that changes are made to the application each year (new questions, new writing prompts, revised recommendation forms) and the new application is available in summer each year.